 Specifically, caffeine, creatine and beta-alanine have all been shown to increase energy, strength and endurance.
-Our natural pre-workout, Naked Energy, uses these and other premium, non-GMO ingredients to provide a clean and healthy burst of energy.
+Our clean pre-workout powder Naked Energy, uses these and other premium, non-GMO ingredients to provide a clean and healthy burst of energy.

 It's also important to point out that manufacturers sometimes use these typically effective ingredients, but include them in doses that are simply too low to be useful.

 In summary: whether or not a pre-workout supplement really works is entirely reliant on the quality of that individual supplement’s ingredient list.